|

 complex root.

-Without loss of generality, we assume that P is a monic
+Proof :WLG, assume that P is a monic

 polynomial of leading term xn.